qmarcelle/elemica-generator/README.md

 - install Grunt globally (npm install grunt -g)

 #how to install
--CD to the path that this repo is cloned to and type the command: npm-link
+- cd to the path that this repo is cloned to and type the command: npm-link
 #how to use
 - cd to the directory that you wish to start the new project within
 - type the command: yo elemica-webapp